jbrodovsky/geophysical_nav/README.md

       * Manual launch and conda environments seems to block the debugger
   * Thought process right now is to deliver two things
     * A set of CLI tools via `project.scripts` in the `pyproject.toml` file that can be built using PIP.
 Intent for these is local debugging and small scale testing
-    * A serverless web app that provides clound funtionality and hooks for the same functionality but in the cloud.
+    * A serverless web app that provides cloud functionality and hooks for the same functionality but in the cloud.
 Intent for that is for large-scale processing and testing
 * Current workflow:
   1. Download raw `.m77t` files NOAA
   2. Using notebook, run the *Preprocess tracklines into sql/df format* section clean up the data formate